 The Adventure of the Beryl Coronet is a clever little yarn and one of 12 included in The Adventures of Sherlock Holmes.
-It is not particularly good, or particularly bad, but it has a couple of glowing errors that can only be laid at Doyle’s feet; Holmes had nothing to do with it.
+It is not particularly good, or particularly bad, but it has a couple of errors that can only be laid at Doyle’s feet; Holmes had nothing to do with it.

-Mr. Alexander Holder, one of the principles at Holder & Stevenson (the second largest private banking concern in the City of London), has agreed to accept the Beryl Coronet (which he describes as “one of the most precious public possessions of the empire”) as collateral on a four day, ₤50,000 loan.
-Holder doesn’t feel comfortable leaving the coronet at the bank so he takes it home and locks it in a bureau in his dressing-room.
+Mr. Alexander Holder, one of the principles at Holder & Stevenson (the second largest private banking concern in the City of London), has agreed to accept the Beryl Coronet — which he describes as “one of the most precious public possessions of the empire” — as collateral on a four-day, ₤50,000 loan.
+Holder doesn’t feel comfortable leaving the coronet in the bank’s vault so he takes it home and locks it in a bureau in his dressing-room.

-The owner/curator of the coronet (who is not disclosed) admonishes Holder:
+The owner/curator of the coronet (who is not identified) admonishes Holder:

 “I rely upon you not only to be discreet and to refrain from all gossip upon the matter but, above all, to preserve this coronet with every possible precaution because I need not say that a great public scandal would be caused if any harm were to befall it.
 Any injury to it would be almost as serious as its complete loss… ” [emphasis added]

 Through some family shenanigans, the coronet is stolen.
-During the theft, Holder’s son attempts to regain the coronet from the thief.
-During the struggle and unbeknownst to the son, a corner of the coronet, with three stones (beryls) attached is broken off and retained by the the the thieve.
+During the theft, Holder’s son attempts to regain the coronet from the perpetrator.
+A struggle ensues and unbeknownst to the son, a corner of the coronet, with three attached stones (beryls), is broken off and retained by the the the thief.

 Here are my concerns: